Do You Need A Handyman or Helper?

 Please review my slide shows for a more in depth look at some of my work.
 You will see some second story fascia and soffit repair (header photo on this page).
 That’s my home, so speed wasn’t an issue.
 If I cannot handle the project, I’ll tell you.
 I won’t waste your time.

 The majority of my work these days is repair or replace.
-If you need repairs involving rotted/damaged woodwork, I charge on a cost+ basis – $35 per hour plus materials.
+If you need repairs involving rotted/damaged woodwork, I charge on a cost+ basis – $35 per hour plus materials. ($70.00 per hour if two people are working on the job.)
 I would be happy to give you a ‘guesstimate’, but until the area can be thoroughly inspected it is nearly impossible to predict underlying damages.
 Beware of getting a firm bid to repair damages, especially where rot is evident.
 The bid will probably be very high in order to anticipate all contingencies.
 Cost + can be a better option.

 References upon request.